louisedaphne/secure-cloud-architecture/security-plan.md

 # Security Controls

 - IAM

 The cloud environment must be accessible only by authorized users.
 Administrators must have more permissions to  environment while normal users can only access the function they need.
 - MFA

 MFA should be enable for administrators and individuals who have access to confidential information for added layer of security.
 - Firewall / Security Group

+Firewall this control the which connection is allowed between the different part of the student management system to block the unauthorized access.

+Internet → Load Balancer = Allowed
+Load Balancer → Application Server = Allowed Application Server → Database = Allowed
+Internet → Database = Blocked

 - Encryption

 student information should be encrypted to ensure no unauthorized people can access the confidential information.
 - Logging

 Every activity once login should be recorded like failed login attempts, user logins also the changes that made in the cloud should be recorded for security incidents.
 - Monitoring

 system needs to monitor any suspicious behavior like multiple login failures and illegal access attempts to access database.
 - Backup

 Database should be backup to prevent loss of student record if its happened backup record allow to restored the information if accidentally delete or corrupted.

 # Principle of Least Privilege